 Here are some benefits to babywearing at the zoo:

 - Crowds!
 Babywearing allows for easier navigation in crowds, and also makes many babies feel more secure in strange places with strange animals.
+Look for certapet online services to learn more about animals.

 - Many of the buildings/indoor exhibits do not allow strollers.
 This means that you have to haul anything you have stored in the stroller inside, leave someone outside with the stroller, or trust that nobody will take it!
 Also means that any stroller-sleeping members of your group will have to be woken up or someone will need to wait outside with them.